farcasterxyz/protocol/README.md

 Here are rules for `VerificationAdd` messages:

 1. `schema` must be known
+2. `externalUri` must be present
-2. `claimHash` must be present and match `hashFn(claim)`
+3. `claimHash` must be present and match `hashFn(claim)`
-3. `externalSignatureType` must be known
+4. `externalSignatureType` must be known
-4. `externalSignature` must be valid according to custom rules depending on `externalSignatureType`, which are defined in subsections below
+5. `externalSignature` must be valid according to custom rules depending on `externalSignatureType`, which are defined in the subsections below

 Here are rules for `VerificationRemove` messages: